anorrl/guides/mac.md

 **ALSO THIS IS STILL A WORK IN PROGRESS, I HAVE IT BUILT THO!**

+> While it has been built, I had issues with running it.
+I forgot now but it kept crashing on boot.
+> I was using the latest XCode 9 along with MacOS Mojave.

 ## IMPORTANT THINGS TO KNOW.

 Scrap all ideas of 32 bit (unless you want to go THAT far), if you want to support (mostly) all machines even to the newest you will need to scrap any ideas of building in 32 bit.